 Where to go without a guide?
 Well, go around at your rhythm.
 So, I know we missed some elements, but overall, it was still nice.
 The names of the buildings are sometimes engraved on a stone on the ground and boards presenting a little information are disposed here and there on the site.

 The island is actually very small in size but not in history.
 The archeological site actually covers the entire island.
 Impressive.
 The only way to visit it is on foot.

 When walking around, it’s like going around what is left of a cemetery.
 You will see the foundation of houses, statues, a theater, ruins of temples, a dry lake and the Terrace of the Lions statues.
 When visiting, look at the mosaic floors.
 They are actually one of my favorite elements on our stop.

 To protect them from the outdoor conditions and secure the site, some artifacts and major original iconic elements were brought into the museum and replaced by replicas outside.
 The visit to the museum was worth it.

-You will notice in the photo, despite the fact that it is surrounded by water, the island is relatively bare and treeless presenting an arid climate with probably little rain.
-So bring a hat, water and sun screen.
+You will notice in the photo, that even though it is surrounded by water, the island is relatively bare and treeless presenting an arid climate with probably little rain.
+So bring a hat, water and sunscreen.
 Note: Cats are present and are walking around.
 I saw more cats than staff on the island.